Publications

 Books

 Powers and Abilities in Early Modern Philosophy.
 Volume ed. with Dominik Perler.
-New York: Routledge (forthcoming). [book]
+New York: Routledge (2024). [book]

 In this edited volume, my colleague Dominik Perler (from Humboldt University in Berlin) and I compile papers on the topics of powers and abilities in early modern philosophy (we start with Suárez and end with Kant).
 The volume addresses, among others, the following questions: What kind of entities are powers and abilities?
 Are they reducible to something else or are they entities in their own right?
 Do powers and abilities need to be exercised at least sometimes in order to exist?
 Is there a strict and categorical metaphysical difference between powers and abilities or are they metaphysically similar?
 Is there anything special about human abilities?
 How do we know what powers and abilities an object or agent has, especially when they are not realized or exercised?
 Contributors are Dominik Perler (on Suárez), Jean-Pascal Anfray (on Descartes), Tad M. Schmaltz (on Cordemoy and Malebranche), Han Thomas Adriaenssen (on Sergeant and Le Grand), Colin Chamberlain (on Cavendish), Stewart D. Duncan (on Hobbes), Patrick J. Connolly (on Newton), Martin Lin (on Spinoza), Jennifer Marušić (on Locke), Stephan Schmid (on Leibniz), Marcy P. Lascano (on Du Châtelet), Jeremy Dunham (on Condillac), Anik Waldow (on Rousseau and Herder), Ruth Boeker (on Watts and Trotter Cockburn), Karl Schafer (on Hume), M. Folescu (on Reid), and Sebastian Bender (on Kant).